learn-co-students/nested-hash-iteration-code-along-re-coded-000/README.md

 end
 ```

 What is `data` when we hit the binding?
-If it's unclear, check it out in the terminal.
+If it's unclear, let's go into our binding.

 ###Step 4.
 Update the hash

-Lastly, we will use `delete_if` to iterate through the ice cream array and remove any element that matches "strawberry":
+Lastly, we will use `delete_if` to iterate through the ice cream array and remove any element that matches "strawberry". `delete_if` will iterate through the hash and delete the key/value pair if the block returns `true`.
+[Learn more about it in the ruby docs.](http://ruby-doc.org/core-1.9.3/Hash.html#method-i-delete_if).

 ```ruby
 contacts.each do |person, contact_details_hash|